VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

 # Final-Project-for-ITF-Manual-Testing-Course Guru99 Bank application
-The scope of the final project for ITF Manual Tesing Course is to use all gained knowledge throught the course and apply them in practice, using a live application.
+The scope of the final project for ITF Manual Tesing Course is to use all gained knowledge through the course and apply them in practice, using a live application.

 Application under test: https://demo.guru99.com/V4/index.php